Gozargah/xray-schema/README.md

 # xray-schema

-The core idea of this project is to make some typescript utilities for xray-core
+The main idea of this project is to make some typescript utilities for xray-core json config

 Ideas:

 - [x] Runtime config validation (using zod)
 - [x] JSON schema + docs + default snippets
-- [ ] V2ray link generator
+- [ ] V2ray link generator -> inbound to link
-- [ ] V2ray link parser
+- [ ] V2ray link parser -> link to outbound
+- [ ] Wasm of xray-core to validate config in browser

 ### Details